myclabs/CarbonDB-UI/README.md

 * Run via `play run`
 * Go to [localhost:9000](http://localhost:9000)

+If any file in `app/log` is modified, you should replace the `lib/log.jar` file:

+    activator compile && jar -cf lib/log.jar -C target/scala-2.10/classes log

 Or launch activator UI via `activator ui`

 This uses the normal JavaScript files and loads libraries from the downloaded WebJars.